 May the God of hope fill you with all joy and peace in believing,

-Heavenly Father, we begin this Thursday thankful for the Bible.
-As we meditate and pray our way through these Scriptures, we’re deeply grateful you chose to reveal yourself to us with words and images that really connect with us.
-You “get us” as no one else can.
+Heavenly Father, we begin this May Friday grateful for the treasure-house of your Word, and the sweet-tapestry of these verses.
+As we ponder and pray our way through these Scriptures, we are grateful you speak to us with kindness and encouragement.